beville/ComicStreamer/README.md

 Binary downloads for Windows and Mac OS builds available [here](https://googledrive.com/host/0Bw4IursaqWhhbDFzUENfSTAwckE/).

-If you have web development or graphic design skills, and would like to help out, please contact me comictagger@gmail.com.
+If you have web development or graphic design skills, and would like to help out, please contact me at comictagger@gmail.com.
 In particular, ComicStreamer needs a logo!

 ----------